namansingh73/smart-bag-documentation/frontend_installation.md

 npm i
 ```

+3. Now create a **config.env** file in the root directory which shall hold all the environment variables for the project.

-3. Next, you need to configure the environment variables used in the project which are listed below along with their description
+4. Next, you need to configure the environment variables used in the project which are listed below along with their description
    ![Environement Variables](assets/env.png)

    > **DATABASE_PASSWORD** : Holds the password of the **MongoDB** database.